20 Epic Things to Do in Salem, MA in October (Halloween 2024) 🎃

 Want some more options?
 Check out my posts on where to stay in Salem MA and top vacation rentals in the area.

-Outside front of white historical building in Salem - black sign reads
+Outside front of white historical building in Salem - black sign reads "Curwen House of the Salem Inn"

 13. Take a Sunset Sail on a Historic Schooner